CROCODILE-CESM/git-lecture-2025/slides/lecture.md

 ---

 <!--
-From original revision of git:
+These bullet points are from the commit message from the original revision of git:
 -->

 <small>

-"git" can mean anything, depending on your mood.
+### "git" can mean anything, depending on your mood.

  * random three-letter combination that is pronounceable, and not actually used by any common UNIX command.
 The fact that it is a